CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 ### P Controller
 Initial testing began with a purely proportional controller.
 With a relatively high proportional gain, Romi exhibited pronounced oscillatory “jittering,” characterized by rapid forward–backward motion about the reference value.

-@image html P_jitter.png "Figure XXX: Proportional Controller – Initial High Gain Response" width=1000
+@image html P_jitter.png "Figure 13: Proportional Controller - Initial High Gain Response" width=1000

 The oscillation resulted from overly aggressive corrective action, causing repeated overshoot of the target velocity.
 The proportional gain was iteratively reduced until the oscillations were eliminated.

-@image html P_good.png "Figure XXX: Proportional Controller – Tuned Gain Response" width=1000
+@image html P_good.png "Figure 14: Proportional Controller - Tuned Gain Response" width=1000

 ### PI Controller
 After stabilizing the proportional controller, an integral term was introduced to eliminate steady-state error.
 The initial integral gain produced a stable response with no overshoot—an indication that the selected gain was likely too small to minimize convergence time.

-@image html PI_under.png "Figure XXX: PI Controller – Initial Small Integral Gain" width=1000
+@image html PI_under.png "Figure 15: PI Controller - Initial Small Integral Gain" width=1000

 The integral gain was gradually increased to identify an upper bound beyond which overshoot became unacceptable.

-@image html PI_over.png "Figure XXX: PI Controller – Excessive Integral Gain" width=1000
+@image html PI_over.png "Figure 16: PI Controller - Excessive Integral Gain" width=1000

 A gain between these two extremes was selected through iterative testing, yielding minimal overshoot and improved settling behavior.

-@image html PI_good.png "Figure XXX: PI Controller – Tuned Integral Gain" width=1000
+@image html PI_good.png "Figure 17: PI Controller - Tuned Integral Gain" width=1000

 ### PID Controller
 With the PI controller tuned, a derivative term was introduced.
 The initial derivative gain caused unstable, jitter-like oscillations similar to those observed with an overly large proportional gain.

-@image html PID_initial.png "Figure XXX: PID Controller – Initial Derivative Gain" width=1000
+@image html PID_initial.png "Figure 18: PID Controller - Initial Derivative Gain" width=1000

 Significant reductions in derivative gain were attempted:

-@image html PID_reduced1.png "Figure XXX: PID Controller – Reduced Derivative Gain Attempt 1" width=1000
+@image html PID_reduced1.png "Figure 19: PID Controller - Reduced Derivative Gain Attempt 1" width=1000
-@image html PID_reduced2.png "Figure XXX: PID Controller – Reduced Derivative Gain Attempt 2" width=1000
+@image html PID_reduced2.png "Figure 20: PID Controller - Reduced Derivative Gain Attempt 2" width=1000

 However, due to the presence of high-frequency noise in Romi’s sensor data, derivative action consistently amplified this noise and degraded performance.
 Consequently, derivative control was deemed unsuitable and removed from all further controller configurations.

 ### PI Controller with Feed-Forward Compensation
 Since PID control was abandoned, the next enhancement involved adding a feed-forward term to the existing PI structure.
 Unlike earlier gains, the feed-forward gain K<sub>ff</sub> was computed analytically.
 Steady-state velocity data was used to generate linear curve fits of wheel velocity versus PWM input.

-@image html SSvsPWM.png "Figure XXX: Steady-State Wheel Velocities vs. PWM Input" width=500
+@image html SSvsPWM.png "Figure 21: Steady-State Wheel Velocities vs. PWM Input" width=500

 The slopes of these fits yielded steady-state gains, and their inverses provided the appropriate feed-forward gains for each motor.
 The x-intercepts of the fits were used to estimate the minimum PWM values needed to initiate motion,PWM<sub>start</sub>, producing the feed-forward relations: